nivagator/gavingreer.com/content/posts/2020-03-06-synology-nfs-mount.md

 ---
 title: Synology Settings for NFS
 date: "2020-03-06T00:00:00Z"
 description: A quick run through of the settings required to open up your Synology NAS for mounting via NFS.
 categories:
-- synology
-- linux
 - tutorial
+tags: ["linux","nfs","synology"]
 url: 2020/03/06/synology-nfs-mount
 ---
 I've been using a Synology NAS on my home network for several years.
 They make a great product for anyone who wants a simple NAS with lots of flexibility.
 I use it to pass files between systems on my network quite a bit.
 Here's a quick walkthrough of settings within Synology's DSM to enable mounting the NAS over the network.